 But even a little critical thinking about the Adams quote would show it couldn’t be from Adams.
 First, whenever it’s quoted, there’s no origin given.
 A good quote, if actually from someone famous, would include at least a date and some other context for its origin.
 Adams was a prolific letter writer, with Abigail Adams and Thomas Jefferson as regular correspondents.
 Many quotes will cite if in a letter the recipient.
 None is ever given.
 In case you’re curious, in the musical, it’s part of the spoken-word lead-in to “Sit Down, John.”
 Here’s William Daniels doing it.

 But that’s just the clue something is wrong.
 The dead giveaway this never happened is in the words “law firm.”
-I can look at the window and the words “law firm” written on the wall.
+I can look out the window and the words “law firm” are written on the nearest wall.
 But the concept is relatively recent.
 As this blog post points out, Adams died on July 4, 1826, but “law firms” are a 20th century concept.
 Sure, groups of two or more lawyers were forming partnerships before then, but the idea of a “law firm” is relatively recent.
 Even word “firm” to describe a business of any kind is on shaky ground, imported from Italian into English in the late 1700s.
 It’s possible Adams could have used it, but let’s just science the shit out of this.

 Google, recorder of pretty much all human knowledge, let’s you use the “n-gram” viewer to graph the occurrence of words and phrases over time.
 Here’s the graph for “law firm:”